Look-No-Hands-Simulator/.github/profile/README.md

 Rviz2.

 ## How to use
-- Navigate to [unityros-ws](https://github.com/Look-No-Hands-Simulator/unityros-ws) on Github and clone this repository into a folder with `git clone https://github.com/Look-No-Hands-Simulator/unityros-ws` in your terminal in the right directory.
+- Navigate to [unityros-ws](https://github.com/Look-No-Hands-Simulator/unityros-ws) on Github and clone this repository into a folder with `git clone https://github.com/Look-No-Hands-Simulator/unityros-ws` in your terminal in the chosen directory.
-- Then follow the instructions inside it on your Ubuntu computer and it will create a ROS2 workspace and pull the rest of the repositories.
+- Then follow the instructions inside its README.md on your Ubuntu computer and it will create a ROS2 workspace and pull the rest of the repositories.
 - Please then build the workspace with `colcon build --symlink-install` in the terminal at the root of 'unityros-ws' folder.
 - and now you should be able to use the simulator by sourcing the setup.bash file with `source ./install/setup.bash` (make sure you are in the directory above the install folder that was built)
 - and then use `ros2 run ros_tcp_endpoint default_server_endpoint` to run the ROS-TCP-Connector endpoint node and start the server in a new terminal.